templado/documentation/README.md

 and "emailLinks".
 And within the emailLinks scope we have a property called "email".
 So from a property point of view we have 3 levels of nesting.

-So our View Model will will follow this schema as follows:
+So our View Model will follow this schema as follows:

 ```
 class ViewModel {